About the course

 An emphasis is placed on the detailed study of primary evidence for both Judaism and Christianity in the first and early second centuries CE.
 You will therefore require a good existing knowledge of both Hebrew and Greek.

 The structure and content of the course ensures that you have the opportunity to pay equal attention to the history and primary texts of both religious traditions.
-The following two core modules examine the literature, history, and institutions of each tradition:

 - Judaism from 200 BCE to 200 CE